NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 Common Configuration Variables
 -------------------------------------------------
+The API and Web Client are configured using :ref:`Environment Variables`.
+They neither require nor use a configuration file.

 It is likely you will have to set at least some of these Environment Variables, but check the full :ref:`Environment Variables` reference for the full list: